Executive Director & Interim Board President

 When asked about how Foreverland Farm got started, Brittney's reply is always the same, "That is a great question" she'll say as she laughs.
 Brittney began her love affair with animals as far back as she can remember.
 The first animal she ever cared for was her guinea pig, named Pidge.
 Since those days she has rescued animals from shelters as companion animals, and got into rescue seriously after adopting a horse named Booger in 2012.

-Leann Kane is a clinically licensed social worker, working in the criminal justice system.
-She spends the majority of her time advocating for the release of incarcerated individuals, and educating her community on the need for more empathetic, restorative approaches within the judicial system.
-The other half of her time is spent helping her wife Brittney run Foreverland Farm.
+Sawyer Kane is a clinically licensed social worker, working in the criminal justice system.
+They spend the majority of their time advocating for the release of incarcerated individuals, and educating their community on the need for more empathetic, restorative approaches within the judicial system.
+The other half of their time is spent helping their wife Brittney run Foreverland Farm.

 Emily currently lives in Cincinnati and while she doesn’t have pets right now, she dreams of owning a large plot of land with many dogs, the bigger the better!
 She enjoys practicing yoga, going on road trips, and learning new things.
 She can often be found with some form of coffee and a snack, taking pictures of and asking to pet every dog she sees.